 1950s Lingerie: Panties

 1950s underwear, called panties, were high waist briefs with an elasticized waist and leg bands.
-Think granny panties, and you are right for the ’50s.
+Think granny panties, and you are right on target for the ’50s.
 They were not snug fitting, although a plain pant was needed for tight-fitting pencil dresses whereas ruffled and decorated panties were fine under full skirts.

 Briefs and panties with the smoothest fit were meant to eliminate the need for a sanitary belt and give you comfortable protection.
 Panties were available in either white, nude or pastel colors like baby blue, pink, mint green, and yellow.
 Some youthful panties also featured prints.
 Panties were made of cotton knit, rayon or satin.
 Trimmings were lace, embroidery, and ruffles.

 1950s Lingerie: Corsets